luisriverag/nerva-docs/docs/guides/nervaone.md

 # NervaOne Guide
 NervaOne is a new, modern GUI application.
 It's a multi-coin, open source wallet and CPU miner that currently supports Nerva, Monero, Wownero and Dash.
 More coins will be added in the future.
 This is non-custodial wallet so you are running client tools on your own device.

+## NervaOne Videos

+@evanation81 created a few videos about NervaOne.
+You can view them below:

+[How to set up NervaOne, mine XNV, create wallet, save seed phrase, open wallet, view transactions][evanation-01].

+[Mining Nerva using multiple nodes on the same network][evanation-02].

 ## Screenshots

 Daemon view is where you see connections and control mining:

 ![nervaone-daemon](img/nervaone-daemon.png)

 ## Downloading